GIXA789/GIXA789/README.md

 Designer, Web Developer
 -----------------------

 Gihan is a Designer and Web Developer.
 He is a full-time designer with years of experience in graphic design and web development.
-He is a student at Uwa Wellassa University following a degree related to the ICT field.
+He is a student at Uva Wellassa University following a degree related to the ICT field.
 He runs some websites by himself and plays Chess, Cricket, and Swimming as Sports.

 * 🌍  I'm based in Sri Lanka
 * 🚀  I'm currently working on [Apexo Engineering](http://www.facebook.com/APEXOENGINEERING)